 The income you earn can be from sources such as salary, profit in business, sale of house or property, dividend or capital gains, and interest received among others.
-If you have paid tax in excess during a year, the money is refunded back to you by the Income-tax Department.
+If you have paid tax in excess during a year, you will get a refund by the Income Tax Department.

 Now that you know what an income tax return is, let us take a look at the list of people as well as enterprises that are mandated by law to file income tax return every financial year.